Sindh ibex

-Description
+Characteristics

-Sindh ibex are rather stocky animals with thick-set bodies and strong limbs terminating in broad hooves.
+Sindh ibex is a rather stocky animal with thick-set bodies and strong limbs terminating in broad hooves.
 Female and young males, till their second winter, are yellowish-brown varying to reddish-grey with a darker brown mid-dorsal line extending from between the shoulders to the base of the tail.
 Mature males are spectacularly beautiful, with long sweeping scimitar shaped horns over 102 cm (40 in) in length and almost silver white bodies offset by a sooty grey chest, throat and face.
 The extent of white hairs in the hind neck and body region of males increases with age.

 The hair in summer coat is short and coarse and even in adult males is more reddish-buff in colour.
 Males have short beards, but females lack any beard.
 The belly and outside of the lower limbs, beard and forepart of the face vary from black to deep chestnut-brown in mature males.
 There is also a conspicuous black stripe in adult males, running from the withers down the front of the shoulders and merging with the black chest.
 Older males have a dark face pattern.
 The horns are strongly keeled in front, sweeping upwards and outwards with the tips generally diverging.
-The population estimate of Sindh ibex in Kirthar national park is around 30,000.